 WHO YOU SHOULD TELL + WHY

-The high level of secrecy surrounding an elopement is precisely its biggest draw – no one can commandeer it, try to talk you out of it, or invite themselves to it if they're not aware it's happening.
+The high level of secrecy surrounding an elopement is precisely its biggest draw – no one can commandeer it, try to talk you out of it, or invite themselves to your wedding if they're not aware it's happening.
 But keeping loved ones in the dark is in their best interests as well.
 If you tell your sister and no one else, guess who's going to feel slighted when the news comes out?
 Everybody except for your secret-keeping sister, who, by the way, may not be at all happy to be put in that position.
 The surprise element is precisely what differentiates elopements from other types of weddings; so if an elopement is what you want, keep your plans under wraps if

 If You're Not Engaged